LeoGytis/toolster/README.md

 # Toolster Project
 Project WebPage: https://leogytis.github.io/toolster/ <br>

-Toolster is a convienient platform to keep myself iformed about the stats I care about.
+Toolster is a convienient platform to keep myself informed about the stats I care about.
 Everything I need organizing my time in just one place.

 ## Technologies Used
 - React
 - TypeScript
 - Tailwind